jsw-fnal/NanoSUSY-tools/README.md

 In PhysicsTools/NanoSUSYTools/python/processors/
 You need to create a QCD file with all of the qcd_orig files that you want to run over.
-An example of all of these files is located in my area: /uscms_data/d3/mkilpatr/CMSSW_10_2_9/src/PhysicsTools/NanoSUSYTools/python/processors

 ```python Stop0l_postproc_QCD.py -p jetres
 ```